zcorleissen/documentation/source/faq.rst

 What do we manage?
 ^^^^^^^^^^^^^^^^^^

-We manage the entire platform scaling, updating and replicating your data so that all you need to focus on is your business.
-Managing and scaling a database is hard you can spend a lot of time finding the right team and developing your own platform or you can let us do it for you, we have years of experience scaling platforms for fortune 100 companies and startups, we've spent the time and capital to develop a world class solution and we provide you a simple interface to manage your individual instance.
+We manage the entire platform including scaling, updating, and replicating your data so that all you need to focus on is your business.
+Managing and scaling a database is hard, and you can spend a lot of time finding the right team and developing your own platform or you can let us do it for you, as we have years of experience scaling platforms for fortune 100 companies and startups.
+We've spent the time and capital to develop a world class solution and we provide you a simple interface to manage your individual instances.

 What about data portability?